gangelo/LittleWeasel/README.md

 ## Contributing

-1Not open to contributions at this time.
+Not open to contributions just yet, sorry :)

 ## License